60 year old woman in pain with shingles rash on her face

 For information on SHINGRIX data in immunocompromised individuals, please explore the 'immunocompromised patients' section

-Summary of product characteristics & Patient information leaflet (GB)
+Summary of product characteristics & Patient information leaflet (UK)

 References